Minnesota Housing Lead-Based Paint Policy

 On December 16, 2004, the Minnesota Housing Board adopted the following policy regarding lead hazards in housing:

-It is the policy of the Minnesota Housing Finance Agency to generally comply with the requirements of 24 CFR part 35 when providing federal assistance.
-It is also the policy of the Minnesota Housing Finance Agency that programs funded with other than federal funds will address lead hazards when the program requires the treatment of other health hazards.
+It is the policy of Minnesota Housing to generally comply with the requirements of 24 CFR part 35 when providing federal assistance.
+It is also the policy of Minnesota Housing that programs funded with other than federal funds will address lead hazards when the program requires the treatment of other health hazards.
 Where lead identification and reduction are required by this policy, it will generally be conducted in accordance with the standards of 24 CFR part 35, except that lead hazard abatement shall not be required solely on the basis of the amount of assistance provided, and as the standards may otherwise be modified in procedural manuals and guidelines adopted by Minnesota Housing.
 For buildings that receive both federal and non-federal funds for the same purpose, the agency shall defer to the federal requirements.

 Types of Properties and Rehabilitation exempted from HUD’s “Lead Safe Housing Rule” (24 CFR part 35) and Minnesota Housing lead-based paint policy: